-When using outdoor ATMs or POS terminals always observe your surroundings and leave if suspicious persons are nearby.
+When using outdoor ATMs or POS terminals, always observe your surroundings and leave if suspicious persons are nearby.

 Treat your Debit MasterCard like cash.
 Always keep your card in a safe place.
 It's a good idea to store your card in a card sleeve.
-The sleeve protects the card's magnetic stripe and helps ensure that the card functions properly.
+The sleeve protects the card's magnetic strip and helps ensure that the card functions properly.

 If you receive cash back from a transaction, always put it away before leaving the location.